-Advantages and disadvantages of air source heat pumps: are they worth it?
+Pros and cons of air source heat pumps: are they worth it?

 Here at OVO, we think heat pumps are the future of home heating.
-They’re green, efficient, and the technology behind them is brilliantly clever.
-But it’s true that they’re also currently more expensive to install than a gas boiler.
-This means making the choice to switch to low-carbon heating isn’t simple.
+They’re green, efficient, and the technology behind them is clever.
+We’ve put together this guide which explains the pros and cons of air source heat pumps.

-What are the advantages of air source heat pumps?
+What are the pros of air source heat pumps?

 1. They have longer lifespans than traditional boilers